-The Bologna Process led to the creation of the European Higher Education Area (EHEA), one of whose most relevant aspects has been the transition from the old traditional teaching scheme to the new learning model where the student's autonomous work takes on greater importance.
-Therefore, the methodology implemented at the UFV is carried out through the Flipped Classroom (FC) system, a pedagogical model that transfers the work of certain learning processes outside the classroom and uses class time, together with the teacher's experience, to facilitate and enhance other processes of acquiring and practicing knowledge within the classroom.
-From this model, the training activities will be as follows: PARTICIPATORY MASTER LESSON: Unlike the classic master lesson, in which the burden of teaching falls on the teacher, in the participatory master class we seek to move the student from a passive attitude to an active one, encouraging their participation based on the prior preparation of the issues to be discussed.
+The Bologna Process led to the creation of the European Higher Education Area (EHEA), one of the most relevant aspects of which has been the transition from the old traditional teaching scheme to the new learning model where the student's autonomous work takes on greater importance.
+For this reason, the methodology implemented at the UFV is carried out through the Flipped Classroom (FC) system, which consists of a pedagogical model that transfers the work of certain learning processes outside the classroom and uses class time, together with the teacher's experience, to facilitate and enhance other processes of acquiring and practicing knowledge within the classroom.
+Training activities, as well as the distribution of working hours, can be modified and adapted according to the different scenarios established following the instructions of the health authorities.

+PARTICIPATORY MASTER LESSON: Unlike the classic master lesson, in which the burden of teaching falls on the teacher, in the participatory master lesson we seek to move the student from a passive attitude to an active one, encouraging their participation based on the prior preparation of the issues to be discussed.

 AUTONOMOUS WORK.
 In this methodology, the student takes the initiative with or without the help of others (teachers, classmates, tutors, mentors).
 It is the student who diagnoses their learning needs, formulates their learning goals, identifies the resources they need to learn, chooses and implements appropriate learning strategies and evaluates their learning outcomes.
 This methodology will be of special interest for the development of research-related competencies.

 COOPERATIVE WORK IN SMALL GROUPS: The number of students scheduled at our University allows us to work in small groups as a group.
-Slavin defines cooperative work as 'instructional strategies in which students are divided into small groups and are evaluated according to group productivity', which brings into play both individual responsibility and positive interdependence, the basis of professional teamwork.
-COOPERATIVE WORK IN SMALL GROUPS: The number of students scheduled at our University allows us to work in small groups as a group.
 PROBLEM-BASED LEARNING (PBL): The ABP methodology is based on learning mediated by the search, understanding, assimilation and application of knowledge for the resolution of a problem or the answer to a question.
 Students are responsible for their own learning, while the teacher's role is that of guidance.
 At the beginning of a subject, the student does not have enough knowledge and skills to effectively solve the problem.
 The objective, in these stages, is for the student to be able to discover what they need to know to advance in solving the proposed question (diagnosis of learning needs).
 Throughout the educational process, as the student progresses in the program, they are expected to be competent in planning and carrying out interventions that will allow them to finally solve the problem in an appropriate way (knowledge construction).
 And all this, working cooperatively.
+LEARNING BY

-PROBLEM SOLVING LEARNING: The teacher proposes a problem on which no specific previous training has been given, which is worked on individually or by groups in the classroom or virtually, and which then has to be worked on individually by the student.
-TUTORING SYSTEM: A) Personalized: individualized attention to the student with the objective of reviewing, clarifying and debating the topics presented and raised in the classes and any questions that may have arisen.
+PROBLEM SOLVING: The teacher proposes a problem on which no specific previous training has been given, which is worked on individually or in groups in the classroom or virtually, and which then has to be worked on individually by the student.

+TUTORIAL ACTION SYSTEM: Which includes interviews, discussion groups, self-reports and tutorial follow-up reports.
+Tutoring: A) Personalized: individualized attention to the student with the objective of reviewing, clarifying and debating the topics presented and raised in the classes and any questions that may have arisen.
 B) Group: care and advice to students who work in groups for the development of their work.

 RESEARCH: Search for information from various sources and documents, analysis and synthesis of data and development of conclusions.